• Banner image for: <strong>715 Commercial St | Emporia, KS</strong>

 Kaila and Joel have an Irish Wolfhound/Great Dane mix (Georgia), tortie cat (Lucy), black cat (Saul), van cat (Alaska), tuxedo cat (Kentucky), and a red-tailed boa (Rosie).

-Kristin Oberle - Store Manager
+Kristin Oberle - Owner

 Sam Banks - Inventory & Social Media Manager